 The following links provide information on tuition and financial aid related to the undergraduate accelerated 3-year or 4-year program of study in Health Sciences.

 - Undergraduate Tuition/Fees/Room and Board

 - DPT expenses - For expenses related to the Doctor of Physical Therapy (DPT) component.

 Select Physical Therapy is an outpatient private practice located in Health Services at the Sports Center.
 Select offers wide range of physical therapy sports medicine and work health services and is dedicated to enhancing the quality of our patients’ lives.
 The clinic takes pride in outstanding customer service, excellent patient care, and strong outcomes.
 We offer complementary injury assessment.
 Students in the Physical Therapy program are linked to the clinic through their integrated or full-time clinical experiences.

 Our hours are currently:

-The University of Hartford, including the Health Sciences program within the College of Education, Nursing and Health Professions, is accredited by the Board of Higher Education of the State of Connecticut and by the New England Association of Schools and Colleges.
+The University of Hartford, including the Health Sciences program within the College of Education, Nursing and Health Professions, is accredited by the Board of Higher Education of the State of Connecticut and by the New England Commission of Higher Education.
 The Doctor of Physical Therapy Program at the University of Hartford is accredited by the Commission on Accreditation of Physical Therapy Education (CAPTE) 1111 North Fairfax Street, Alexandria, VA 22314, tel: 703.706.3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call Catherine Certo at 860.768.5367 or email email@example.com.